Grants awarded: Developing Excellence in Leadership, Training and Science Initiative

 THRiVE-2 has already identified over 300 potential supervisors and mentors working on cutting-edge research to strengthen multidisciplinary collaborations.
 By working together in multidisciplinary teams, researchers can provide effective and long-term solutions to health challenges.

-Developing Excellence in Leadership and Genetic Training for Malaria Elimination in Sub-Saharan Africa
+Developing Excellence in Leadership and Genetic Training for Malaria Elimination in Sub-Saharan Africa (DELGEME)

 Understanding the genetics of malaria parasites and tracking malaria parasite migration and drug resistance - these are two key ways in which scientists can begin to develop new malaria drugs and vaccines and make progress with elimination programmes.